 4. Breast carcinoma that is estrogen receptor, progesterone receptor, and Her2

 7. Squamous cell carcinoma of the head and neck (HNSCC)

 10. Microsatellite instability-high or mismatch repair deficient tumors

 13. Prostate adenocarcinoma

-which pembrolizumab is an approved indication and that has not previously been
+- is of a tumor type for which pembrolizumab is an approved indication and has

 1. Prior treatment with an investigational anti-LAG3 therapy.

 2. Treatment with any CTLA4 antibody within 16 weeks of the start of study drug for

 Cohorts 1M, 2M, 3M, 1P, and 2P; within 8 weeks for Cohorts 4M, 5M, 3P, and 4P; and